GMKAKISTOS/Spring_Data_JPA_Hibernate_MySQL_Crud_App/README.md

 # Spring data jpa hibernate MySQL crud application

-This repository contains a command-line interface (CLI) application built with Spring Boot, Spring Data JPA, and Hibernate.
-It demonstrates full CRUD (Create, Read, Update, Delete) operations on a MySQL database for managing companies, departments, tasks, and employee information.
+This repository contains a command-line interface (CLI) application built with Spring Boot, Spring Data JPA and Hibernate.
+It demonstrates full CRUD (Create, Read, Update, Delete) operations on a MySQL database for managing companies, departments, tasks and employee information.

 ## Features

-- **Comprehensive CRUD Operations:** Perform Create, Read, Update, and Delete operations for all entities.
+- **Comprehensive CRUD Operations:** Perform Create, Read, Update and Delete operations for all entities.
 - **Relational Data Model:** Manages relationships between entities (Company, Department, Task, Employee).
 - **Interactive CLI:** A user-friendly command-line menu to interact with the application.
 - **JPA & Hibernate:** Utilizes Java Persistence API (JPA) with Hibernate as the persistence provider for object-relational mapping.
-- **Advanced SQL Schema:** Includes a detailed SQL script with table definitions, constraints, triggers, stored procedures, and scheduled events for database setup.
+- **Advanced SQL Schema:** Includes a detailed SQL script with table definitions, constraints, triggers, stored procedures and scheduled events for database setup.
 - **Data Validation:** Implements input validation both in the application logic and at the database level with constraints and triggers.

 ## Database Schema

-The application uses a relational schema with four main tables: `company`, `department`, `task`, and `information`.
+The application uses a relational schema with four main tables: `company`, `department`, `task` and `information`.

 -   A `Company` has a one-to-many relationship with `Department`.
 -   A `Department` has a one-to-many relationship with `Task` and `Information` (employees).
 -   A `Task` can be assigned to multiple employees (one-to-many relationship with `Information`).

-The `Application.sql` file contains the complete schema definition, including:
+The `Application.sql` file contains the complete schema definition including:
 -   Table creation with constraints.
 -   Database triggers for data formatting and integrity (e.g., capitalizing company names).
 -   Stored procedures for maintenance tasks (e.g., resetting auto-increment values).